wowthemesnet/mundana-theme-jekyll/_posts/2021-06-14-instant-pot-new-orleans-red-beans-rice.md

 image: assets/images/Red Beans n Rice.jpg
 categories: [dinner]
 tags:
-    - creole
-    - 'instant pot'
+    - instant pot
-    - 'red beans'
+    - gluten-free
 ---

 While living in Baton Rouge, LA, we sampled all of the Creole fare we could – gumbo, jambalaya, po’boys, etc. Embarrassingly, while living there we never learned to cook any of these ubiquitous meals except for one ill-advised attempt to shortcut a jambalaya (lesson learned: don’t take shortcuts with jambalaya).
 While traditional preparations are not vegan, we’ve since found (with lots of help from pro’s like chef Bryant Terry) that Creole dishes can be fairly easily modified to be entirely plant-based.